 - Combine and conquer.
 It’s easy to feel discouraged if you’re juggling payments on multiple balances.
 But you can get a clearer picture of your path forward by combining all your debts into one place.
 As an added advantage, rolling balances from multiple higher-interest credit cards into one grand total in a personal loan could also help you save money with lower interest rates.

 - Tell a friend.
 Don’t hide your financial goals in the dark.
-When you tell a friend, you’re likely to get a nice injection of moral support.
+When you tell a friend you’re working toward paying down debt, you’re likely to get a nice injection of moral support.
 Plus, the simple act of telling a respected friend that you’re working toward a certain goal can help keep you more accountable.

 - Reward yourself when you reach milestones.
 Paying down debt is a journey.
 You’re taking steps to build a brighter financial future, but it’s not always a speedy process.
 That’s why it’s important to build in rewards as you go.
 You’re more likely to keep moving toward your end goal if you celebrate meeting the smaller milestones along the way.